 How to Manage Cash Flow During COVID-19 Crisis?

-As the COVID-19 has overtaken the world by complete surprise.
-This newly recognized coronavirus has been seen in the Wuhan on 31 December 2019.
-As now we entered April, this virus has infected more than 1 lakh people and led to more than 5000 deaths.
+The COVID-19 has overtaken the world by complete surprise.
+This newly recognized coronavirus was seen in Wuhan on 31 December 2019.
+As now we enter April, this virus has infected more than 1 lakh people and led to more than 5000 deaths.
 Additionally, more than 75 countries are reporting the case of COVID-19.
-This virus has spread all over impacting the ecosystems, communities and supply chains far beyond china.
-The primary focus of the businesses is now to save their employees, aware of the risks to their companies, and also manage supply chain disruptions being caused by efforts to control the spread of Coronavirus.
+This virus has spread all over impacting the ecosystems, communities, and supply chains far beyond China.
+The primary focus of businesses is now to save their employees, be aware of the risks to their companies, and also manage supply chain disruptions being caused by efforts to control the spread of Coronavirus.
 Still, the impact of these issues on the supply chain as well as businesses is not known.
 But, one thing is sure this event will have financial and global ramifications that might be felt throughout the global supply chains from the raw materials to finished products.

-With this blog, we will provide recommendations for the companies which have business relationships and supply chain flows and other impacted geographies.
-As given the importance of the cash flow in this time, companies need to immediately develop as part of their entire business risk and continuity plan.
-From the lessons been learned from the SARS outbreak in 2003, the 2008 recession impacts the global supply chains.
+With this blog, we will provide recommendations for companies that have business relationships supply chain flows, and other impacted geographies.
+Given the importance of the cash flow at this time, companies need to immediately develop as part of their entire business risk and continuity plan.
+From the lessons learned from the SARS outbreak in 2003, the 2008 recession impacted the global supply chains.
 So, here are some strategies and practices for the considerations:

 Make sure to have a robust framework for managing supply chain risk

 Supply chain management is a highly complex challenge, and finance-related issues only add to the risk.
-Are you aware, if any of the customers of yours are in the issues and unable to pay for the services and goods you deliver?
-If you are manufacturing the product and you want to sell it to someone outside your borders, you need a letter of credit from the prime bank which proves buyer can pay.
-This letter of the credit not only offers a source of income but can also be utilized to secure inventory financing while the products are in transit.
+Are you aware, if any of your customers of yours are in the issue and unable to pay for the services and goods you deliver?
+If you are manufacturing the product and you want to sell it to someone outside your borders, you need a letter of credit from the prime bank which proves the buyer can pay.
+This letter of credit not only offers a source of income but can also be utilized to secure inventory financing while the products are in transit.

 Make sure that financing remains practical

 Considering the circumstances, never assume that the option of the funding you were having previously will be available to you now.
-Make use of this opportunity to get engage with your financing partners and ensure the lines of credits availability and discover the options.
+Make use of this opportunity to engage with your financing partners ensure the lines of credit availability and discover the options.

 Check your variable costs

-Minimizing the variable costs one of the instant ways to reduce the cash outflow than just focusing on the fixed costs.
-If labor is the crucial cost line in your business, consider the avenues which can help to minimize spend and avoid getting the situation where layoffs are needed.
+Minimizing the variable costs is one of the instant ways to reduce the cash outflow than just focusing on the fixed costs.
+If labor is the crucial cost line in your business, consider the avenues that can help to minimize spend and avoid getting a situation where layoffs are needed.

 Check capital investment

 With the cash flow forecast in your mind, consider what is important for the nearby operations.
 Check what capital investments can be delayed until the situation gets better.
-Check if the capital investments are needed to rebound for creating competitive advantage.
+Check if the capital investments are needed to rebound to create a competitive advantage.

 Delay payables, excellently